Grenosaurus/PAssword/README.md

 Read all the files provided in this repository before using the program.

+# Disclaimer

-The program is only for learning purpose, more in disclaimer.txt.
+The program is only for learning purpose, more in disclaimer.md.

+# Requirments

 Program requirments are found in requirments.txt